jorendorff/gc-in-50-lines/README.md

         ???
     }

-And everything we add from now on is "private" -- implementation details.
+Everything we add from now on is "private"&mdash;implementation details.